uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 Along with other museums and archives across the country, the centre will shape how the residential school era is understood and remembered.

 The concept of the National Centre for Truth and Reconciliation has deep roots.
-For many years, Survivors and their supporters called for a centre that would be their lasting legacy<!--x-->
-to their own history and to Canada’s national memory.
+For many years, Survivors and their supporters called for a centre that would be their lasting legacy <!-- page 321 -->to their own history and to Canada’s national memory.
 In March 2011, the TRC hosted an international forum in Vancouver, “Sharing Truth: Creating a National Research Centre on Residential Schools,” to study how records and other materials from truth and reconciliation commissions around the world have been archived.[^170]
 Several speakers talked about their vision for the NCTR.
 Georges Erasmus, former co-chair of the Royal Commission on Aboriginal Peoples, and then president of the Aboriginal Healing Foundation, said,